melissavoegeli/threading-in-clojure/Chapter2.md

 As we alluded to before, we're going to use the example of a bank account.
 We'll be going out of our way to use Java APIs, which means this is not a typical Clojure approach to this problem.
 Now you'll know how to make Java classes in Clojure, so you're welcome.

 Bank accounts have a running balance that (ideally) should never drop below $0.
-Normal things that you can do with a bank account are 1) check the balance at a certain point in time, 2) withdraw money from it, and 3) make deposits.
+Normal things that you can do with a bank account are:
+ 1. check the balance at a certain point in time
+ 2. withdraw money
+ 3. make deposits

 These are the features we will be focussing on for our bank account.
 We're going to get started with some Java API code that defines an account interface and account class.

 ~~~clojure
     1 (defprotocol IAccount